-Linda Norris is the Global Networks Program Director at the International Coalition of Historic Sites of Conscience, a global network of historic sites, museums, and memory initiatives connecting past struggles to today’s movements for human rights and social justice.
+Linda Norris is Senior Specialist, Methodology and Practice at the International Coalition of Sites of Conscience (ICSC).
+She facilitates connections and builds the capacity of members and other organizations in the work of using the past to create a more just future.
+ICSC is s the only global network of historic sites, museums, and memory initiatives that connects past struggles to today’s movements for human rights.

 At the Coalition, Linda has spearheaded projects such as the re-interpretation of Maison des Esclaves, Africa’s first World Heritage Site; the community-based development of public art prototypes by Indigenous artists in Tulsa, Oklahoma; and body-mapping training for the War Childhood Museum in Bosnia and Herzegovina.